kubesphere/website/content/en/news/kubecon-china-2021.md

 createTime: '2021-12-09'
 author: 'Feynman, Lindsay'
 ---
-# KubeSphere Team will join the KubeCon China and bring 5 sessions

 Every year, the Cloud-Native Computing Foundation organizes its flagship conference KubeCon and CloudNativeCon, which gathers DevOps, SRE, developers, and technologists to meet leading open source and Cloud-Native communities.
 This year, KubeCon and CloudNativeCon China are coming!
 KubeSphere Team will bring 4 sessions and participate 1 office hours in this conference, you can join virtually from 9-10 December 2021.